itsnaveenk/bazar3/server/readme.md

-# Satta Backend API
+# Kings Backend API

 ## Overview
-This project provides a backend API for the Satta system.
-It includes endpoints for managing teams, publishing results, admin authentication, and a simple caching mechanism.
+Kings Backend API is a RESTful API for managing teams, publishing match/show results, and handling admin authentication.
+It also includes a simple in-memory caching mechanism, input sanitization, and rate limiting for security.

 ## Prerequisites
 - Node.js (v14 or higher)